 This fall, for the first time, we are asking for your help.
 For sixteen summers we’ve made the magic of Shakespeare come alive – creating a high-quality affordable cultural experience for everyone in the family.
 This summer, even though we garnered rave reviews, the rain and heat prevented some of our patrons from enjoying the park shows.
 Truly, “summer’s lease hath all too short a date!”

 You can support us again by clicking the button below!

-Award-winning director and Water Works veteran, Frannie Shepherd-Bates returns as Education Director for KidsAct! and Water Works Youth Ensemble.
-Register today! >
+Award-winning director and Water Works veteran, Frannie Shepherd-Bates is Education Director for KidsAct! and Water Works Teen Ensemble.
+More >

 There are many ways to support Water Works Theatre Company.
 You can advertise in our program, volunteer your time or expertise, become a sponsor or make a financial donation.
 It all ensures that this community jewel continues.
 Find out how you can help >

 Learn more about Water Works Theatre Company: our beginnings, our passion and our future.
 Tell me the story >

 Have questions about your Shakespeare Royal Oak experience?
 We have the answers.
 Get the FAQs >